All Episodes

 Speculation is a price signal.

-And the I I happen to think that actually speculation, I think it's a fool's gold.
+And I happen to think that actually speculation, I think it's a fool's gold.

-I mean, I think some of these people buying in are going to get burned, just like they did in the tech stock bubble and housing bubble and everything else.
+I mean, some of these people buying in are going to get burned just like they did in the tech stock bubble and the housing bubble and everything else.

 So they do so at their own risk, and we shouldn't be in the business of bailing them out.

-We shouldn't have bailed out bail bear Stearns and the mortgage backed securities nonsense.
+We shouldn't have bailed out Bear Stearns and the mortgage-backed securities nonsense.

 We shouldn't be having a housing bailout.

-I say, you know, l let them profit and let them suffer if they make a a malinvestment.
+I say, you know, let them profit and let them suffer if they make a malinvestment.

-But but to take away the ability to for the market to send a signal, even though it's it's leveraged, as you say, I think is actually a bad idea because we don't get those signals then.
+But to take away the ability for the market to send a signal, even though it's leveraged, as you say, I think is actually a bad idea because we don't get those signals then.

-That leverage is what's uh what's hurting us very, very badly.
+That leverage is what's hurting us very, very badly.

-I don't think it's uh what what makes you think it's hurting us?
+I don't think it's – what makes you think it's hurting us?

-Without this sense of urgency and this forward pricing signal, oh we would literally be sitting here you know tw twiddling our thumbs while while we'd have a massive energy crunch going forward.
+Without this sense of urgency and this forward pricing signal, we would literally be sitting here twiddling our thumbs while we'd have a massive energy crunch going forward.

-J Jason, there is no physical shortage of oil in the world.
+Jason, there is no physical shortage of crude oil in the world.

 There is no physical shortage of crude oil in the world.

-Right now we consume more than we produce, and the international um uh energy agency in Paris just said that was going to continue for the foreseeable future.
+Right now, we consume more than we produce, and the International Energy Agency in Paris just said that was going to continue for the foreseeable future.

 Well, can I share the numbers with you?

-They're real simple and people ought to hear 'em.
+They're real simple, and people ought to hear them.

-In this country we use about eighteen million barrels a day.
+In this country, we use about 18 million barrels a day.

-We refine about fifteen million barrels a day.
+We refine about 15 million barrels a day.

-The difference between the fifteen and eighteen, the three million barrels, is product that we bring in.
+The difference between the 15 and 18, the 3 million barrels, is product that we bring in.

-Out of the fifteen million barrels a day that we refine, we produce about five.
+Out of the 15 million barrels a day that we refine, we produce about five.

-That means we're importing ten million barrels of the import about ten million a year.
+That means we're importing 10 million barrels a day.

-Which means every time we drive into a service station and buy ten gallons of gas, and I don't care if you're in Salt Lake or Houston or New York, you are paying about seven of those gallons are imported material.
+We're about 3 million barrels of product, which is about 72 percent of that total, which means every time we drive into a service station and buy 10 gallons of gas, and I don't care if you're in Salt Lake or Houston or New York, you are paying about 7 of those gallons are imported material.

-And the public doesn't understand that and and needs to understand that.
+And the public doesn't understand that and needs to understand that.

-We do import about ten million barrels a day, and but that means that if Anwar can produce a million barrels a day, which most people say it can, you have just offset twenty percent of your imports.
+We do import about 10 million barrels a day, but that means that if Anwar can produce a million barrels a day, which most people say it can, you have just offset 20% of your imports.

-That doesn't sound like uh dropping the bucket to me.
+That doesn't sound like dropping the bucket to me.

-But but but the bottom line is we've got a world oil market.
+But the bottom line is we've got a world oil market.

-I mean, I don't think uh are you suggesting we shouldn't have any imported oil?
+I mean, I don't think ⁇ are you suggesting we shouldn't have any imported oil?

 But Anwar is an important piece.